ls1intum/Artemis/docs/user/exams/instructors_guide.rst

 .. note::
         Unsubmitted exams are not eligable for the assessment process.

-- By eliminating unsubmitted exams and exercises which were part of the exam conduction, see `1.3 Exercise Groups`_, you can gain a more realistic overview of the performance of the students.
+- By eliminating unsubmitted exams and exercises which were not part of the exam conduction, see `1.3 Exercise Groups`_, you can gain a more realistic overview of the performance of the students.
 - The exam scores can also be exported via ``Export Results as CSV``.
-This is useful to upload the results into university systems such as

-    `TUM Online <https://campus.tum.de/>`__ as a ``CSV`` file, see `4.1 Exam Scores`_.
+This is useful to upload the results into university systems such as `TUM Online <https://campus.tum.de>`_ as a ``CSV`` file, see `4.1 Exam Scores`_.

 - The exported ``CSV`` file includes the ``students name``, ``username``, ``email``, ``registration number``, their assigned ``exercises`` as well as their ``score`` for every exercise.
 - The exported ``CSV`` file also contains the aggregated statistics of the exam conduction such as the ``number of participations`` and the ``average score`` per exercise.